-Employing the existing methodology from the County produces a higher sales tax revenue.
+Understanding the constraints of point of sale data, LRB compared this study's findings to County data.
+Table 5.6 shows the County's existing methodology to determine sales tax revenue attributed to Ogden Valley.
 According to the County, 57 percent of sales tax revenue was allocated to the Upper Valley, including three ski resorts, and 43 percent to the Lower Valley.
 The County MSF's 2023 estimate of sales tax revenue was multiplied by the percentage allocated to the Upper Valley.
 This value was further refined, based on Ogden Valley's population relative to the Upper Valley, to exclude resorts that are not within the proposed boundary.